Caring for the EscapeTime Escape Room community

 What EscapeTime is doing?

 Closely monitoring the situation and taking action.
 We’re following updates on COVID-19, from local health officials.
-We’ll continue to take actions necessary to help protect the community.
+We’ll continue to take the actions necessary to help protect the community.
 Specifically, if we are notified of a customer testing positive for COVID-19, they will be temporarily suspended from visiting EscapeTime until they are medically cleared.

 Our Staff.
 We will address any internal team members quickly should they be diagnosed with COVID-19 or put under individual quarantine by a public health agency.